airladon/FigureOne/docs/README.md

 interest.
 As such, a [DiagramElement][14] has several color attributes:

 -   color - current color
--   dimColor - color to dim to
+-   dimColor - color to dim tostand-alone step
 -   defaultColor - color to undim to

 The `target` property can accept `'dim'` and `'undim'` as shortcuts to dim